sampath26082004/3D-RECONSTRUCTION-FROM-2D/README.md

-# PIXEL 2 SHAPE
+# 3D RECONSTRUTION FROM 2D

-**PIXEL 2 SHAPE** is a Django-based web application that converts 2D images into 3D models using advanced machine learning and deep learning techniques.
+**3D RECONSTRUTION FROM 2D** is a Django-based web application that converts 2D images into 3D models using advanced machine learning and deep learning techniques.
 The application is designed to be user-friendly, allowing users to easily upload images, confirm conversion, and interact with the generated 3D models.

 ## Table of Contents